AztecProtocol/dev-rel/hackathons/TOOLS.md

 ##### Ethereum

 - [Ethereum Storage Proof Verification](https://github.com/aragonzkresearch/noir-trie-proofs) - a library that contains the primitives necessary for RLP decoding (in the form of look-up table construction) and Ethereum state and storage proof verification (or verification of any trie proof involving 32-byte long keys)
-- [ECrecover](https://github.com/colinnielsen/ecrecover-noir/tree/main) - a library to verify an ECDSA signature and return the source Ethereum address
+- [ECrecover](https://github.com/colinnielsen/ecrecover-noir/tree/main) - a library to verify ECDSA signatures and retrieve the source Ethereum address

 ##### Machine Learning